KurtJacobson/kcjengr.com/_posts/2018-06-19-pyqt5-sys-notify.md

 ---
 layout: post
-title:  SysNotify - Pure Python System Notification's for PyQt5
+title:  SysNotify - Desktop Notification module for PyQt5
 date:   2018-06-19 12:00:00 +0500
 categories: Programing
 tags: Python PyQt5
-description: A pure Python system notification module for use with PyQt5 based Linux desktop apps.
+description: A pure Python system notification module for use with PyQt5 Linux desktop apps.
 ---

-SysNotify is a simple, pure python based notification module for use with PyQt5 applications.
+SysNotify is a simple, pure python notification module for use with PyQt5 desktop applications.
 It uses python-dbus to communicate directly with the systems notification server, and supports callback from notification actions via the pyqt5 dbus main loop.
 It provides basically the same features as the gtk-2.0 pynotify library, but does not require any GTK libraries, so avoids the dependency hell which can be a problem with Gtk.
 It is similar to and based on [notify2](https://pypi.org/project/notify2/), but is simplified and updated to support PyQt5.

 If `python-dbus.mainloop.pyqt5` is not installed any notification action callbacks will not work, but the notifications will still be shown.